r-kupin/webserv/README.md

 ### Body (`body_`)
 The body of the HTTP request, which contains additional data sent to the server.
 This is particularly relevant for POST requests or other methods where data is sent in the request body.
 In case of file upload the body will contain file contents.
 ## [Response](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages#http_responses) creating
-Right after the creation of the `ClientRequest` server starts generating response, which involves 2 steps: creating a synthetic location and creating a `ServerResponse` class
+Right after the creation of the `ClientRequest` server starts generating response, which involves 3 steps:
+- Finding of the server to which request was sent
+- Creating a synthetic location
+- Creating a `ServerResponse` class
+### Finding requested server
+Request should be processed by a server that:
+* Listens on the socket, on which request was reported
+* Has defined `server_name` that corresponds to the request's value of the `Host` header
+If no server's `server_name` corresponds to the request's value of the `Host` header - return the first server that listens on this socket defined in .conf file
+If multiple servers `server_name` corresponds to the request's value of the `Host` header - return the last of them defined in .conf file (sort of overrides previous one)
 ### Creating a synthetic location
-Depending on compliance between what was requested and what is being found creates a synthetic location - a copy of the location that was found in [ServerConfig](#ServerConfiguration), but with altered return code, and  redirect-related fields, or with a body file set.
+Depending on compliance between what was requested and what is being found - server creates a synthetic location - a copy of the location that was found in [ServerConfig](#ServerConfiguration), but with altered return code, and redirect-related fields, or with a body file set.
 In order to determine what should be returned, server performs some checks:
 #### Request's body check
 If request contains body, it's size will be counted while reading from socket.
 If size would exceed limit - error code *413* will be returned.